October 14, 2018

 The SCGP is a state affiliate of the Green Party of the United States and became a recognized party in the state in 2002.
-Today, we have a single elected official, Eugene Platt, who serves on the James Island Public Service District and Mike Stewart who serves on the Greenville County Soil & Water District Commission.
+Today, we have two elected officials, Eugene Platt, who serves on the James Island Public Service District and Mike Stewart who serves on the Greenville County Soil & Water District Commission.

 South Carolina is regarded as a politically conservative state, but it is also far more diverse and progressive than generally believed.

 We are a small, ballot-qualified party working to broaden political participation in South Carolina.
 We offer a route to political participation by progressives, reformers and workers for social justice.